-The modification to the concept approval has addressed heritage impacts and there are clear policies and directions on how to minimise any adverse heritage impacts, how to adapt and use the existing buildings and how to, in places, recover significance.
+The Planning Proposal has addressed heritage impacts and there are clear policies and directions on how to minimise any adverse heritage impacts, how to adapt and use the existing buildings and how to, in places, to recover significance.
 The Planning Proposal manages heritage positively on the site and ensures that key heritage values are retained.